uliludmann/RoboND-Perception-Project/writeup.md

-## Project: Perception Pick & Place
+# Project: Perception Pick & Place
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 Writeup for the Pick&Place Project handed in by Ulrich Ludmann